obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Plugin guidelines.md

 ### Use `normalizePath()` to clean up user-defined paths

-Use [[obsidian.normalizepath|normalizePath()]] whenever you accept user-defined paths to files or folders in the vault, or when you construct your own paths in the plugin code.
+Use [[normalizePath|normalizePath()]] whenever you accept user-defined paths to files or folders in the vault, or when you construct your own paths in the plugin code.

 `normalizePath()` takes a path and scrubs it to be safe for the file system and for cross-platform use.
 This function: